-Responsible Parties Everyone - see Table 4.
+Everyone - see Table 4.

-Errors should be resolved after each hitch before heading out on the next hitch, and at the least, monthly.
-The more time that lapses between when errors are recorded and resolved, the greater the likelihood the crew will not be able to remember the plot and adequately answer any questions that have arisen.
-The first few plots may have many comments or errors that may take 3 hours or so per hitch to investigate, but these should decrease significantly as the field season goes on.
-If there is continuing evidence of protocol confusion, we recommend having a crew manager meet up with the crew and possibly conduct another calibration exercise.
+Errors should be resolved after each hitch, before heading out on the next hitch, and at least monthly.
+The more time that passes between errors being recorded and being resolved, the more likely that the crew will not remember the plot and be able to answer questions that arise.
+The first few hitches often have many comments/errors that may take 3+ hours to investigate, but time should decrease as the season goes on.
+If issues persist, we recommend having a crew manager meet up with the crew and conduct additional field orientation/calibration.